-Lifelong learning is at the heart of the Victoria Master Gardener Association, the idea that no one can possibly know it all; that there is no shame in saying “I don’t know but I know who to ask”.
+Lifelong learning is at the heart of the Victoria Master Gardener Association, where it is accepted that no one can possibly know it all and that there is no shame in saying “I don’t know but I know who to ask”.
 Amazing gardeners here at the HCP say it all the time.
 The thing is you have to start somewhere and the Master Gardener Program is the place.
 You will learn current, reliable home gardening basics – the framework to pin everything else to.
-You will also learn how to look it up, who to ask and how to share that knowledge of sound, environmentally responsible gardening practices with the community.
+You will also learn how to look it up, who to ask, and how to share that knowledge of sound, environmentally responsible gardening practices with the community.

-This program has a blended delivery.
-The program will be partly in person in the HCP classroom and partly online via Zoom.
+This program has a blended delivery and is partly in person in the HCP classroom and partly online via Zoom.
 There will also be some practical components in the gardens and field trips.

-Participants will also be required to comply with Covid safety protocols during in person classes based on provincial recommendations.
+Participants will also be required to comply with Covid safety protocols during in person classes based on provincial recommendations and health orders.